 How we started

 We began with a single 30-minute kickoff call.
-Shawn added me to his existing tools: Asana for task management, Slack for quick communication, and Google Sheets for tracking topics and deadlines.
+Shawn added me to his existing tools: Asana for task management, Slack for communication, and Google Sheets for tracking topics.
 I adapted to his workflow, not the other way around.

-Within that first week, I delivered the first article for review.
-We started the test run with two articles.
+Within the first week, I delivered the first article for review.
+We started with two articles.
 Shawn provided the target keywords.
-I handled everything else: SERP analysis, brief creation, outline development, research, first draft, editing for clarity and depth, formatting with H-tags, meta descriptions, and internal linking.
+I handled the rest: SERP analysis, brief creation, outline development, research, first draft, editing for clarity and depth, formatting with H-tags, meta descriptions, and internal linking.
 The drafts went into Asana as publication-ready submissions.

-Shawn's reaction told me everything.
 The first draft needed about 10 minutes of review.
-He was used to spending two to three hours editing freelance work.
+Shawn was used to spending two to three hours editing freelance work.

 Step 1: Assignment (5 minutes for Shawn)

-At the beginning of each month, Shawn dumps topics into our shared Google Sheet.
+At the beginning of each month, Shawn adds topics to our shared Google Sheet.
 Each row includes the topic, target keyword, and client name.
 That's it.
 His part is done.

 Step 2: Production (invisible to Shawn)